Jacana, Victoria: Schools

-Jacana boasted a successful primary school (Jacana Primary School – School Number: 4839 and Motto: "Through Knowledge Success").
-The school functioned from 1959 until its demise in 2009, due to the amalgamation of Broadmeadows West, Jacana and Meadowfair North primary schools.
+Jacana had a primary school (Jacana Primary School – School Number: 4839 and Motto: "Through Knowledge Success") from 1959 until 2009, where it was amalgamated with Broadmeadows West Primary School and Meadowfair North Primary School.
 Class sizes were large during its early years, but by its closure in 2009, attendance dropped to below 50 students.

 The former school site is currently occupied by the Northern School for Autism (for primary and secondary aged students in the Northern Region of Melbourne, formerly the Preston Special Developmental School).
 The old school site is undergoing renovations, to the interior and exterior, expected to be completed in 2011.

 Jacana Progress Association

-Community facilities in the wider Broadmeadows area were generally the outcome of community agitation through Progress Associations.
+Community facilities in the wider Broadmeadows area were generally the outcome of community agitation through progress associations.
 The Jacana Progress Association was formed in 1959 and concentrated most of its energies on building a community hall.
 The Association requested that residents donate two shillings each towards this project, and along with a series of local carnivals, had raised $2 000 by 1968.
 As this was insufficient to construct a hall, the Association approached non-government bodies with aspirations to locate in the area.
-St. John's Ambulance was the successful 'bidder' for this and was given the money towards a hall on land which had been donated by the Housing Commission to the Association.
-It constructed the Hall in Pascoe Vale Road, for its own and the community's use.
-The Hall was demolished in 2012.
+St John Ambulance was the successful "bidder" for this and was given the money towards a hall on land that had been donated by the Housing Commission to the Association.
+It constructed the hall in Pascoe Vale Road, for its own and the community's use.
+The hall was demolished in 2012.

-The Jacana Progress Association no longer exists, and little is known of the circumstances of its demise.
+The Jacana Progress Association no longer exists.

 Demographics

 ABS 2001 statistics for the Jacana reveal a suburb in which 60.4% of the population is Australian-born – the remainder from a variety of sources, only the United Kingdom (3.1%) and Italy (2.6%) exceeding 2%.
 In 2001 almost 10% of residents were unemployed, and 48.5% were not in the labour force (over 30% of the population is under 18 or over 65).
 Of those employed, almost a quarter worked in manufacturing, and just over 15% worked in retail.

-The majority of Jacana housing, as stated above, was erected by the Housing Commission of Victoria either in the late 1950s, early 1960s or in the early 1970s.
+The majority of Jacana housing was erected by the Housing Commission of Victoria either in the late 1950s, early 1960s or in the early 1970s.
 It is mainly of brick construction with pre-cast concrete elements as per the HCV method of the 1950s-60s.
 There are no flats.
 91.3% of Jacana residents live in separate houses.
 48.3% own their own home, and 26.2% are purchasing their home, a total of 74.5%.
 The average housing price in Jacana in 2001 was $131,750; today premium streets such as Langton Street and Freeland Grove command prices over $700,000 as a result of the housing boom earlier in the decade.
 While this is a major increase over a short period of time, prices in Jacana are still far below the average for Melbourne.